Mihai Iștvanovici: Râmnicu Vâlcea, Kartli, and Holland

 Iștvanovici's return to Wallachia is tentatively dated to 1702 or 1703.
 He became active with the printing press in Râmnicu Vâlcea (according to Ghibu, he was its founder), putting out some six books in 1706–1707, and also being ordained as a subdeacon by the Wallachian Metropolis.
 It was in Râmnicu Vâlcea that, in 1706, he published a blason (Stihuri politice) dedicated to Brâncoveanu and referencing the coat of arms of Wallachia.
 This and other such fragments are seen by Ecsedy as samples of a baroque strand in Romanian literature, on par with poetry by Udriște Năsturel and by Iștvanovici 's own master, Anthim.
 Ghibu notes that they were all "quite good".
 Iștvanovici had by then returned to working with and for Anthim.
 With the latter mostly caught up by his work as Bishop of Râmnic, he now handled the manual part of the part of the printing process.
 Also in 1706, he printed Anthim's Molitfelnic, which became the standard Romanian prayer-book.
 Its dedication includes a brief but culturally important record of Anthim's own arrival to Wallachia.

 Anthim emerged as Wallachian Metropolitan in 1708, and Iștvanovici was personally selected by him to sail for Kartli, where King Vakhtang VI was trying to establish his own printing press.
 Imelishvili suggests that he arrived in Tbilisi in 1707 or 1708, though Ecsedy records his presence in Bucharest, "where he produced Greek-language prints" at around the same time.
 She proposes 1709 as the year of his departure.
-Upon arriving at Vakhtang's court, Iștvanovici had to create his own typeface of Georgian scripts, possibly using templates of Greek letters done by Robert Granjon in the 1560s (at least one of which he likely transported in from Wallachia, alongside woodcuts taken directly from Snagov and reused); upon the close of the 17th century, Archil of Imereti had ordered Georgian typefaces in the West, from Miklós Tótfalusi Kis, but these never reached Tbilisi.
+Upon arriving at Vakhtang's court, Iștvanovici had to create his own typeface of Georgian scripts, possibly using templates of Greek letters done by Robert Granjon in the 1560s (at least one of which he likely transported in from Wallachia, alongside woodcuts taken directly from Snagov and reused); upon the close of the 17th century, King Archil II had ordered Georgian typefaces in the West, from Miklós Tótfalusi Kis, but these never reached Tbilisi.
 The first Georgian book published by Iștvanovici is the 1709 Gospel (Sahareba), followed in 1710 by the Kondaki and in 1711 by the Davitni.
 As noted by Haiman: "Iștvanovici was an outstanding printer.
 Not only did he establish a print-shop, but also created a printing tradition in Georgia, where there was no such activity preceding him."
 Also according to Haiman, the one-time mention of his "servants" suggests that he also trained Georgians, or Romanian expatriates, in the art of letter-cutting.
 The Georgian Gospel includes a six-line sample of his Romanian lyrics—using a standard Wallachian format, but unusually printed in Georgian script.